web2000_escalante_larry-price__4256999

 When to Visit

-The The Escalante Canyons National Monument is open 24 hours a day year-round.
-Check visitor center hours and find more travel information on the BLM website.
+The Escalante Canyons National Monument is open 24 hours a day, year-round.
+Visit the BLM website for visitor center hours and more travel information.

 Fees and Permits